 |Split||15.38%||5 to 1|

 What Roulette Odds Mean for Your Bets and Payouts

 Now, our British readers can quickly figure out the odds of Roulette bets.
 However, it would be best to understand what these numbers mean for your gameplay and how you can best use them to your advantage.

 They are the mathematically calculated probabilities that a specific bet will be successful in any round.
 While no one can foresee the outcome of any one game, we can reasonably tell you what chances there are that you have placed your stake on the winning spot.

-How can you predict the general probability for successful bets?
+How can you predict the general probability of successful bets?